 Bristol-Myers Squibb promotes recycling as a preferred alternative to disposal, but our ultimate goal is to reduce waste generation through source reduction.
-Our Sustainability 2015 Goal to reduce packaging waste by 5 percent from a 2009 baseline year supports this objective.
+Our Sustainability 2015 Goal to reduce packaging waste by 5 percent from a 2009 baseline year supported this objective.

 Bristol-Myers Squibb tracks hazardous waste sent off-site from our facilities worldwide for recycling, reuse, treatment or disposal.
 Data does not include hazardous waste generated as a result of onsite remediation activities.
 The vast majority of hazardous waste is incinerated, with only the residual ash disposed to land.
 Hazardous waste is defined by local, state or country regulations.